ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 For the purpose of this task, it should be doable, and can give us a glance at what protocols could be!

-Your main guide source should be [https://tls13.xargs.org](https://tls13.xargs.org), (but still, don't just copy the code from there).
+Your main guide source should be [https://tls13.xargs.org](https://tls13.xargs.org), (but still, don't just copy the code from their GitHub).

 ### Implementation requirements